tu-yaxin/tu-yaxin.github.io/_pages/about.md

 I was fortunate to be advised by <a href="http://www.chenyilei.net/">Prof. Yilei Chen</a> who sparked my interest in cryptography.
 </li>
 <li>
 During the first half of 2022 I spent an awesome time working with <a href="https://www.cs.idc.ac.il/~elette/">Prof. Elette Boyle</a> in Reichman University in Israel and in NTT Reseach.
-It was also my privilege to meet <a href="https://yuvali.cswp.cs.technion.ac.il/">Prof. Yuval Ishai</a> in both places and have inspiring talks with him.
+It was also my honor to meet <a href="https://yuvali.cswp.cs.technion.ac.il/">Prof. Yuval Ishai</a> in both places and have inspiring talks with him.
 </li>
 <li>
-It was my privilege to talk to and learn a great deal from <a href="https://staff.fnwi.uva.nl/j.vanbenthem/">Prof. Johan van Benthem</a> who sparked my interest in logic.
+It was my honor to talk to and learn a great deal from <a href="https://staff.fnwi.uva.nl/j.vanbenthem/">Prof. Johan van Benthem</a> who sparked my interest in logic.
 Working with <a href="http://www.fenrong.net/">Prof. Fenrong Liu</a> and <a href="https://www.isichennai.res.in/~sujata/">Prof. Sujata Ghosh</a> to explore special modal logics was also a great experience for me.
 </li>
 <li>
 It was a blessing to be accompanied by my friends in Tsinghua University!
 They are outstanding researchers to talk and work with:<br> <a href="https://zihanhu.cn/">Zihan Hu</a> (theory), <a href="https://ziqing-huang.github.io/">Ziqing Huang</a> (NLP), <br>